awaran/AutoScreenshotAccessibility/README.md

 # AutoScreenshotAccessibility

+# Error Help
+If you get something like

+"fastlane finished with errors"
+[!]
+Please update your Snapshot Helper file using `fastlane snapshot update`

+run "fastlane snapshot update" in terminal.
+This will give you a new "SnapshotHelper.swift" file with the proper version info at the bottom to match with your current version of fastlane
+After you do that, you will need to compare the original "SnapshotHelper.swift" file with the new one and migrate the modifications.
+The only modification that is in the original "SnapshotHelper.swift" file is adding the launch args to the end of a screenshot name.
+This is so we don't override images for different accessability setting.
+(I.E medium, large, extra large text)

+# Install

 ## Setup your simulators
 The simulators that fastlane use are the ones from xcode.
 They start with the same state you left them on.